 Spent hours in worship, tears streaming down my face.

 Gave up sex.
 Gave up drinking to get drunk.
 Gave up dating.
 Not because I felt like I had to, but because they didn’t align with who I wanted to be.
+It didn’t feel like a sacrifice, it felt like a relief.

 2014

-I began separating my worth from my achievements and worked with the gift of my sensitivity rather than holding it against myself.
+Began separating my worth from my achievements and worked with the gift of my sensitivity rather than holding it against myself.

 After four years of whining, complaining, stressing and struggling, finished my degree and graduated with a Bachelor of Journalism/Arts majoring in Political Science from the University of Queensland.
 Graduation ended up being one of the happiest days of my life.